cncf/toc/reviews/graduation-jaeger.md

   * [Istio comes with Jaeger included](https://istio.io/docs/tasks/telemetry/distributed-tracing/)
   * [Envoy works with Jaeger native client](https://www.envoyproxy.io/docs/envoy/latest/start/sandboxes/jaeger_native_tracing)
   * Eclipse Trace Compass incubator supports [importing traces from Jaeger](https://github.com/tuxology/tracevizlab/tree/master/labs/303-jaeger-opentracing-traces)

+## Project long term sustainability

+  * Uber has a team of 7 full time engineers working on Jaeger, both internally and in the open source.
+  * Red Hat is planning to include Jaeger as part of its OpenShift Service Mesh product

 ## Have a healthy number of committers.
 A committer is defined as someone with the commit bit; i.e., someone who can accept contributions to some or all of the project.